 I have over 20 years experience in Graphic Design and am currently an in-house designer for a global consulting firm.
-Having worked my way up through the ranks in the USA, my daily work now focuses on global brand design and cross-platform projects.
+Having worked my way up through the ranks in the USA, I now work for our international HQ.
+My daily work focuses on global brand design and cross-platform projects.

 Outside of my day job, I have built a solid portfolio of branding, print, and web design for my personal network of clients and their related businesses.

-I am not a full-time freelancer.
 I accept new clients and projects by referral only based on my fit with the client or project and my availability around my professional work.
 I consider myself very lucky to be able to choose which projects I work on.